XiaWenjun1/CW2024/README.md

 - **2024-11-21**: Add **Control Descriptions**.
 In Main Menu, click control to open control screen and show control descriptions.
 - **2024-11-22**: Add **ActorSpawnerManager**(Used for items and enemies spawning, enemy projectiles generating) and **GameStateManager**(Used for Update number of enemies and kill count as well as display user health) to short LevelParent codes.
+Add folders in object folder.
+Add **BossFirePattern** class to short Boss class codes.
+Add **LevelFour** 2 bosses.
+User should destroy both of them to win the game.